 3. Define Your Survey Goal

-The trick to creating effective customer survey questions is to be sure of what your ultimate goal actually is.
+The trick to creating effective customer survey questions is to be sure of your ultimate goal.
 Keep your goals clear and attainable; it will not only help you create better customer satisfaction survey questions but will also give your customers a better picture of the insight they provide.

 4. Keep the Personal Questions Towards the End of the Survey

 Keep in mind that your surveys are a conversation between you and your customers.
 Treat your online surveys the same way you would treat a customer standing right in front of.
-Keep personal questions towards the end since most people prefer not to share personal information.
-Starting your surveys with them could dissuade them from completing them.
+Keep personal questions towards the end since most people refrain from sharing personal information right at the start.
+Starting your surveys with them could dissuade them from completing the survey.
 Further, avoid questions about income, family members and other such questions when collecting demographic information.

 Must Read: Why Do We Need Online Survey Software?